 Does using smartphones negatively affect our cognitive ability?
 Numerous studies have suggested that using gadgets such as smartphones have a negative effect on our health.
 The previous study, however, posed another shocking discovery.

-In one experiment, participants were instructed to sit in front of a computer to take series of tests.
+In one experiment, participants were instructed to sit in front of a computer to take a series of tests.
 These tests generally required focus to score high.
-The purpose of the activity is to measure the participants’ cognitive ability to hold and process information in a given time.
+The purpose of the activity is to measure the participants’ cognitive ability to hold and process information at a given time.

 Moreover, the participants were instructed to place their smartphones in three possible places such as on the desk face down, inside their pocket or bag, or in another room.
 All cell phones were turned silent.

 The smartphone effect

 The finding of this experiment was interesting.
 The participants who placed their cell phones in the other room outperformed those participants who keep their cell phones on the desk and in a pocket or bag.